CodeWitchBella/isbl-react-resizer/README.md

 To develop this library just run `npm run start`.
 To build it for consumption by other apps run `npm run prepare`.
 You can run tests using `npm test` or `npm test -- --watch` to run them in watch mode.
+For tests to work you have to have dev server running.